Indiana–Purdue rivalry: 1980: NCAA Sweet 16

 On March 13, 1980, No. 7 ranked Indiana faced No. 20 Purdue in the 1980 NCAA Sweet 16, held in Lexington.
 This is the only time the two schools have ever met in the NCAA Tournament.
-Although Indiana freshman Isiah Thomas scored 30 points, Purdue ultimately won the game 76-69 behind 20 points from Keith Edmonson and Drake Morris.
+Although Indiana freshman Isiah Thomas scored 30 points, Purdue ultimately won the game 76–69 behind 20 points from Keith Edmonson and Drake Morris.
 Purdue reached the Final Four before losing to UCLA.
-Purdue has not been to the Final Four since 1980.
+This would be Purdue's most recent Final Four appearance until 2024.

 1981: "Sucker punch" and jackass feud

-In a game at Bloomington on January 31, 1981 between Indiana and Purdue, Hoosier star Isiah Thomas hit Purdue guard Roosevelt Barnes with a sucker punch.
+In a game at Bloomington on January 31, 1981, between Indiana and Purdue, Hoosier star Isiah Thomas hit Purdue guard Roosevelt Barnes with a sucker punch.
 When the two schools played their second game of the season at Purdue on February 7, 1981, Knight claimed a number of derisive chants were directed at him, his wife, and Indiana University.
 In response Knight invited Purdue athletic director George King on his weekly television show to discuss the matter, but King declined.
 Therefore, in place of King, Knight brought onto the show a "jackass" (male donkey) wearing a Purdue hat as a representative of Purdue.
 The 1980–81 Hoosiers would go on to win the 1981 NCAA National Championship, the school's fourth national title.

 1985: Knight chair throwing incident

 The February 23, 1985 game at Bloomington between Purdue and Indiana would provide a defining moment in the Indiana-Purdue basketball rivalry.
 Just five minutes into the game, a scramble for a loose ball resulted in a foul call on Indiana's Steve Alford.
 Knight, irate, insisted the call should have been for a jump ball and seconds later after the Purdue inbounds, a subsequent foul was called on Daryl Thomas.
-Knight ultimately received a technical foul and then preceded to throw a red plastic chair from Indiana's bench across the floor toward the basket and received his 2nd technical.
+Knight ultimately received a technical foul and then threw a red plastic chair from Indiana's bench across the floor toward the basket and received his 2nd technical.
 Knight continued until he received a 3rd technical and was ejected from the game by NCAA rule (since then, NCAA rules have changed so that two technical fouls earn an automatic ejection).